 Each course meets once a week for 3 hours where you’ll deep dive into that region’s history and current context.
 As in your academic classes, GATE courses are highly participatory—classmates educate each other on findings as you engage with the regional experts in discussions.
 Your coursework may include company research and presentations, discussions of business case studies, as well as individual and group deliverables on a focus topic after returning from your trip.

 During your trip—which will be around 12 days—your instructor serves as a consultant, guiding you and your classmates through the region you’ve been studying.
-You’ll meet with business and government leaders in a wide variety of industries and economic sectors, gaining insights through visits with multinational corporations, local enterprises, government agencies, exchange program partner schools, alumni, and more.
+You’ll meet with business and government leaders in a wide variety of industries and economic sectors, gaining insights through visits with multinational corporations, local enterprises, government agencies, alumni, and more.

 Recent student experiences include: